Theoretical Motivation

 The denominator goes like $p^2$, but the coefficient goes like $p^{-1} \Rightarrow$ the numerator vanishes linearly.

-$\circ$ This is a $p$-adic numbers, i.e. a Laurent series in powers of the prime.
+$\circ$ The output is a $p$-adic number, i.e. a Laurent series in powers of the prime.

-$\phantom{\circ}$ Note that with finite fields we cannot do this!
-We would be dividing by zero.
+$\phantom{\circ}$ With finite fields we cannot do this (with just one evaluation)!
+It would be dividing by zero.

 Core Tools - Fully Open Source